-According to art.
-28 of the Articles of Association, the Company shall not grant loans, credits, pension benefits (other than from occupational pension funds) or securities to the members of the Board of Directors or the Executive Committee.
+Furthermore, according to art.
+28 (Loans, Credits, Pension Benefits other than from Occupational Pension Funds, Securities) of the Articles of Association, the Company shall not grant loans, credits, pension benefits (other than from occupational pension funds) or securities to the members of the Board of Directors or the Executive Committee.
 Advance payments of fees for lawyers, court fees and similar costs relating to the defense against corporate liability claims up to a maximum amount of CHF 1,000,000 are not subject to these general restrictions.

-Furthermore, in principle, there will be no payments to pension funds or similar institutions for the members of the Board of Directors.
+In principle, there will be no payments to pension funds or similar institutions for the members of the Board of Directors.
 In exceptional cases, such payments may be made upon request of the Remuneration and Nomination Committee and subject to the approval by the general meeting if the members in question do not have other insurable income from subordinate employment.

-For additional information, see the section 4.3 "Loans and credits" of the Remuneration Report 2021 and section 5.3 "Loans and credits" of the Remuneration Report 2021.
+Please refer to the Remuneration Report 2022 for further detailed information, and specifically with regard to loans and credits, see section 4.3 "Loans, credits and related-party compensation" and section 5.3 "Loans, credits and related-party compensation" of the Remuneration Report 2022.